 The Peru UN Military men are guarding his land as security for the next month.
 They are there 24 hours a day and while Kendra and Omar spoke with them, Dr B and I spoke about the people and his family.
 He then informed me that as a doctor he always looks at women's weight when he hasn't seen them for a few months and assured me that I hadn't gained any weight.
 Gee, thanks?

 The Peru UN has been staying the night in the clinic at HELP.
+Check out those guns on their beds! |

 Back to the site to meet Julio and Artistil from Water Missions International.
 They are putting a water treatment system in at the site.
 It will serve the surrounding area as they have done extension research to find that all the wells in the greater area have too much bacteria to be deemed "safe, drinkable water".
 Wow.
 We are out in the country, but that is pretty bad.
 The people of the village will be able to use it as a small enterprise, selling 5 gallons of water for a small price.